 You will find that it only takes one team struggling to make a huge difference to the cash out value.
 Instead of being 1-0 up with 20 minutes to go, let us say that Chelsea were a goal down and were subsequently trading at odds of 5/1 to win rather than 1/5.
 Dividing all the odds together would see us calculate £38.58 ÷ 1.25 ÷ 1.25 ÷ 1.2 ÷ 6 producing a total of £3.43 as a ‘fair’ cash out price.

-Note that the cash out price is not profit, so if your original bet cost you £5 and you were offered £3 for a cash out, this is you effectively agreeing to a £2 loss.
+Note that the cash out price is not a net win, so if your original bet cost you £5 and you were offered £3 for a cash out, this is you effectively agreeing to a £2 loss.
 Obviously, it is not very often you would willingly accept a loss but losing £2 is preferable to losing the full £5.
 Most people would probably agree though that they are better just to stick with the bet and hope Chelsea manage to turn things around.

 Multiple Bets (Different Times)